Transformers documentation

 Nested quantization

 Nested quantization is a technique that can save additional memory at no additional performance cost.
-This feature performs a second quantization of the already quantized weights to save an addition 0.4 bits/parameter.
+This feature performs a second quantization of the already quantized weights to save an additional 0.4 bits/parameter.
 For example, with nested quantization, you can finetune a Llama-13b model on a 16GB NVIDIA T4 GPU with a sequence length of 1024, a batch size of 1, and enabling gradient accumulation with 4 steps.

 from transformers import BitsAndBytesConfig